-About the Guide
+About this Guide

-This benefit summary provides selected highlights of the NEORSD employee benefits program.
-It is not a legal document and shall not be construed as a guarantee of benefits nor of continued employment at the Company.
+This benefit summary provides selected highlights of the Northeast Ohio Regional Sewer District (NEORSD) benefits program.
+It is not a legal document and shall not be construed as a guarantee of benefits nor of continued employment at the company.
 All benefit plans are governed by master policies, contracts and plan documents.
-Any discrepancies between information provided through this summary and the actual terms of the policies, contracts and plan documents are governed by the terms of these policies, contracts and plan documents.
-NEORSD reserves the right to amend, suspend or terminate any benefit plan, in whole or in part, at any time.
-The Plan Administrator has the authority to make these changes.
+Any discrepancies between any information provided through this summary and the actual terms of such policies, contracts and plan documents shall be governed by the terms of such policies, contracts and plan documents.
+Northeast Ohio Regional Sewer District (NEORSD) reserves the right to amend, suspend or terminate any benefit plan, in whole or in part, at any time.
+The authority to make such changes rests with the Plan Administrator.